romallen/jse-stock-scraper/README.md

 A **mymoneyja**  account is required to successfully access the data on the site.
 Once your account is created add the email and password for your account in the `.env` file.

 To store the data in your own S3 bucket you must have the **AWS CLI** tool installed on your machine.
-Put the name of the S3 Bucket that you will use int the `.env` file.
+Add the name of the S3 Bucket that you will use to the `.env` file.

 To store the data in MongoDB put the **DB URI** provide by MongoDB in the `.env` DB_URL variable.